 “Efe your bag is heavy o, wetin dey inside?”
 Aunty Schola smiled and turned to look at Efe.

 Nothing special ma, it just spices and few of my clothes.
 Efe’s eyes opened wider as she spoke while the elevator moved from floor to floor.
-Osasis rested his head on the mirror at the right side of the elevator, bowing his head down.
+Osaze rested his head on the mirror at the right side of the elevator, bowing his head down.

-“Welcome home” Aunt Schola stepped out from the elevator.
+“Welcome home !”
+Aunt Schola stepped out from the elevator.
 She opened the door on the adjacent side of the elevator.
 Efe easily recognized the name of the food once she perceived the aroma from the front door.
 Nigerians are well known for their variety of traditional dishes.
 She knew the typical Banga soup contained four main ingredients -palm kennel fruit, bony cow meat, effirin (scent leave), and stock fish.
 Without these ingredients, there was no Banga Soup.
 The soup aroma was so strong that it did not matter if all the windows and doors were open.
-It had taken several hours before the aroma diffused properly.
+It took several hours before the aroma diffused properly.
 Her mouth was watering; she could not wait.

 “You can put your bags close to that cupboard.
 Feel free to remove your shoes here.”
 Aunty Schola said to them as she unbuckled her brown leather sandals.
 The house was warm and so quiet that one could hear the sound of the cool breeze blowing the tree leaves outside.
-Osasis bent down to remove his shoes when his stomach made a growling sound.
+Osaze bent down to remove his shoes when his stomach made a growling sound.
 He immediately looked up and smiled at the ladies hoping that they did not hear the sound.
-Efe still was not making any eye contact with Osasis; she stood in front of him while resting her back on the white paper wall.
+Efe still was not making any eye contact with Osaze; she stood in front of him while resting her back on the white paper wall.

 “Come in my dear, why are you standing there?”